-Jesse Colin Young is a singer/songwriter who recorded a lot of great albums during his long and profound carrier.
+Jesse Colin Young is a singer/songwriter who recorded a lot of great albums during his long and profound career.
 He started as a Folk artist playing in Greenwich Village and making his first solo albums.
 Later he formed The Youngbloods with some of his friends and soon they became a band that released several albums.
-After The Youngbloods, Young proceeded a successful solo carrier with albums like Song For Juli, Lightshine And Songbird and others all currently in a process of reissuing by Audio Fidelity.
+After The Youngbloods, Young proceeded a successful solo career with albums like Song For Juli, Lightshine, Songbird and others.

 The recording of Song For Juli was a time of major musical transition for me.
 I took a summer off from The Youngbloods circa 1970?, bought a big Dodge van and hit the road with the musicians that would become the co-creators of the new music… Scott Lawrence on piano, Jeff Meyer on drums and David Hayes playing bass… A great rhythm section.
 We soon added the multi talented Jim Rothermel to play flute and saxophone and spent the next year recording in my newly built studio next to my Ridgetop home in Marin County, California.
 This was the fulfilment of a dream of mine… To write and record, produce and engineer an album of new music in the woods.

-What can you tell us about songwritting process?
+What can you tell us about the songwriting process?

 Was music a big part of life in Young household?